 Not every human body is the same.
 Surprise!
 Learn about the anatomical changes and remedies for the elusive slipping WristWidget®.

 One of the most frustrating aspects of TFCC injuries is the lack of reliable MRI results.
 It is well known in the medical community that MRI’s have many false negative and false positive results.
 Add to this the variety of MRIs themselves.
 MRI machines are not all the same.
 For the consumer, this is difficult to navigate.

-This month marks 10 years since the development of the WristWidget.
+In 2006, I was busy sewing each WristWidget® by hand, voraciously studying its effects and solving the many challenges to get it where it is today.
 As I sit in awe looking back at the journey behind me, I am astonished at its success, the wonderful emails that I receive all day, every day, and the accomplishments I have made in changing what we know about the TFCC.
-10 years ago, I was busy sewing each one, voraciously studying its effects and solving the many challenges to get it where it is today.

 After 11 years of looking at the TFCC full time, all day, every day, I have seen a dynamic in patients that is predictable.
 I see many elite athletes who find that their TFCC injuries heal to about 90%.
 The last 10% seems to take the longest to acquire.
 I have long known this and started to closely examine the structures of the elbow, shoulder, and neck.